d3vr/bookworm/README.md

 Bookworm | Simple mini-site for books
 ========

-A mini-site displaying basic information about some book.
+**Bookworm** is an open-source, easy to use mini-site to display basic information about a book.

+*TODO: Add more details as the project gets more complete.*

-This project is for the One-Week Challenge by Mozilla Algeria
+**Note:** *This project is for the One-Week Challenge by Mozilla Algeria*